New recipes and updates

 METHOD

 1. Clean the cabbage and remove the outer leaves, if blemished.
 Quarter it and cut out the core.
 Shred it quite finely by hand or using a food processor with a shredding or slicing attachment.
-Peel and core the apples and dice them quite small.
+Peel and core the apples and dice them finely.

-2. In a large skillet or a wok heat up the butter, add the diced apple, the raisins and the spices.
-Cook on medium heat for a minute.
+2. In a large saute pan or a wok heat up the butter, add the diced apple, the raisins and the spices.
+Cook over medium heat for a minute until wilted.

 3. Turn the heat up to high and add the cabbage.

-4. Season generously with salt and pepper and stir fry, tossing it around well so the apple chunks and the raisins mix in.
-Add the redcurrant jelly and mix well.
+4. Season generously with salt and pepper and cook, tossing it around well so the apple chunks and the raisins mix in.
+Add the redcurrant jelly and stir in.

-5. Stir fry it for 3 or 4 minutes, taste for seasoning and for doneness – it should still have a bite to it but not be tough.
-Drizzle with the vinegar, serve immediately or transfer to an ovenproof dish to keep warm until ready.
-It is also rather fantastic re-heated, even on the next day.
+5. Stir fry it for 3 or 4 minutes, taste for seasoning and for doneness: it should still have a bite to it but not be tough.
+Drizzle with the vinegar, give it a good stir and serve immediately or transfer to an ovenproof dish to keep warm until ready.
+It is also great re-heated, even on the next day.

 NEW recipe finder